 Peter Sutcliffe was born in Bingley, Yorkshire in 1946 to a working-class family.
 A loner and a misfit from an early age, he left school at 15 before shuffling from job to job, including work as a gravedigger.

-But while his macabre and voyeuristic interests bloomed, he also began to build a relatively normal life for himself.
+But while his macabre and voyeuristic interests bloomed, Sutcliffe also began to build a relatively normal life for himself.
 He met a local woman named Sonia Szurma in 1967 and the pair eventually married in 1974.
 The following year, Sutcliffe got his license as a heavy goods vehicle driver.

-Starting in 1975 (though some say he’d attacked women previously), Peter Sutcliffe embarked on the grisly murder spree that earned him the name Yorkshire Ripper.
+Starting in 1975, though some say he’d attacked women as early as 1969, Peter Sutcliffe embarked on the grisly murder spree that ultimately earned him the name “Yorkshire Ripper.”

 Police were able to trace the bill to a specific bank and analyze the bank’s operations to deduce that the note could have been part of the wages received by approximately 8,000 people.

-Authorities were able to interview about 5,000 of these people — including Peter Sutcliffe, but they found his alibi (family party) to be credible.
+Authorities were able to interview about 5,000 of these people — including Peter Sutcliffe — but they found his alibi (family party) to be credible.

 Having eluded police, the Yorkshire Ripper attacked another prostitute named Marilyn Moore just two months later.
 However, she survived and provided police with a detailed description of the man who had attacked her, a description that matched the appearance of Sutcliffe.

-Between the five-pound note incident, the fact that Sutcliffe matched Moore’s description, and the fact that his vehicles were often spotted in the areas where the murders occurred, police frequently dragged Sutcliffe in for questioning.
+Between the five-pound note, the fact that Sutcliffe matched Moore’s description, and the fact that his vehicles were often spotted in the areas where the murders occurred, police frequently dragged Sutcliffe in for questioning.
 Each time, however, they didn’t have enough evidence and Sutcliffe had an alibi, one that his wife was always ready to affirm.

-But even though police couldn’t nab Peter Sutcliffe as the Yorkshire Ripper, they were able to get him for drunk driving in April 1980.
+Even though police couldn’t nab Peter Sutcliffe as the Yorkshire Ripper, they were able to get him for drunk driving in April 1980.
 While awaiting trial, he killed two more women and attacked three others.

 On Jan.
 2, 1981, two police officers approached Sutcliffe, who was in a parked car in an area where prostitutes and their customers were commonly spotted.
 The police then decided to do a check, which revealed that the car had false plate numbers.